awsdocs/amazon-eventbridge-user-guide/doc_source/auth-and-access-control-eventbridge.md

-# Authentication and Access Control for Amazon EventBridge<a name="auth-and-access-control-eventbridge"></a>
+# Identity and Access Management in Amazon EventBridge<a name="auth-and-access-control-eventbridge"></a>

 Access to Amazon EventBridge requires credentials that AWS can use to authenticate your requests\.
 Those credentials must have permissions to access AWS resources, such as retrieving event data from other AWS resources\.
 The following sections provide details on how you can use [AWS Identity and Access Management \(IAM\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) and EventBridge to help secure your resources by controlling who can access them:
 + [Authentication](#authentication-eventbridge)